 - Dedicate 2 meetings per week to be taken as walking meetings

 - Motivate people to exercise daily (walking, running, biking, etc.).
 This increases productivity.

 - Set up a weekly virtual lunch with coworkers

 Although it seems short, dedicating just 5 minutes of your day to complete a wellness activity can increase focus, improve productivity, enhance employee experience and boost morale tremendously.

-These short, yet effective, activities help create a foundation for developing healthier behavioral habits.
+According to Jamie Bacharach, Head of Practice at Acupuncture Jerusalem, these short, yet effective, activities help create a foundation for developing healthier behavioral habits.
 Here are some quick wellness activities employees can take part in: